cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("bayesbio")` provides miscellaneous functions for bioinformatics and Bayesian statistics.
 -   `r pkg("BayesCTDesign")` provides a set of functions to help clinical trial researchers calculate power and sample size for two-arm Bayesian randomized clinical trials that do or do not incorporate historical control data.
 -   `r pkg("bayes4psy")` contains several Bayesian models for data analysis of psychological tests.
-- `r pkg("bayesianETAS")` is a package for Bayesian estimation of the Epidemic Type Aftershock Sequence (ETAS) model for earthquake occurrences.
 - `r pkg("BayesianLaterality")` provides functions to implement a Bayesian model for predicting hemispheric dominance from observed laterality indices (Sorensen and Westerhausen 2020).
 -   `r pkg("bayesImageS")` is an R package for Bayesian image analysis using the hidden Potts model.
 -   `r pkg("bayesLife")` makes probabilistic projections of life expectancy for all countries of the world, using a Bayesian hierarchical model.